octoblu/meshblu/readme.md

 GET /devices

-Returns an array of all devices available to you on Skynet.
+Returns an array of all devices available to you on Meshblu.
 Notice you can query against custom properties i.e. all drones or light switches and online/offline etc.

 ```
 curl "http://localhost:3000/devices" --header "skynet_auth_uuid: {my uuid}" --header "skynet_auth_token: {my token}"